AndreaDiotallevi/CV/README.md

 I have trained at Makers Academy following **TDD** methodology, in addition to **Agile** and **XP values**.
 My adaptability developed through working in different industries, which translated into developing projects in a range of different technologies, including **Ruby**, **JavaScript** and **Python**.
 I have shown good practice when using TDD with an **external reviewer**, following a red-green-refactor cycle and making my code as clean and readable as possible.

+#### Teamwork and collaboration

+During my time as an architect, I learnt to collaborate with a range of different professional figures, from the **client** and business side, to the **technical** and consultancy side, in order to **achieve common goals** and results.
+At makers, I have applied my teamwork abilities to understand different parts of the codebase to better understand the roles and responsibilities of our team and allow better **delegation** of tasks.

 #### Proactive mindset and resourcefulness

 My enthusiasm for **learning** and developing **creative** solutions makes me extremely **determined** and proactive when facing a new challenge.
 During my final project at Makers, I developed an alternative idea for getting the best movies for each country with the use of web scraping technologies, which **solved the problem** of not being able to query any movie API by country.

 #### Sustained focus and precision in reviewing technical documentation

 I am able to stay focused for long hours and have the **patience** to **review** technical documentation.
-At my previous job, I used to check sub-contractors drawings and specifications of a multi-residential project at construction stage, and my overall **accuracy** assisted the main contractor with the delivery of a **quality** product.
+At my previous job, I was responsible for checking sub-contractors drawings and specifications of a multi-residential project at construction stage, and my overall **accuracy** assisted the main contractor with the delivery of a **quality** product.

 ## Education